Photo credit: Scott | Flickr

 Beer and Wine

 Although Granville Island places heavy emphasis on food, there’s also an inclination toward adult beverages.
 The area is home to Canada’s first microbrewery and the country’s first boutique sake winery, as well as a spirits distillery and an excellent specialty wine store.
-Take a guided tour of Liberty Distillery, then enjoy a complimentary tasting of their creations, such as the citrusy Endeavour Gin.
-Or take a set with a view of the marina at Dockside Brewing Company, and enjoy a pint of their Pelican Bay Brown Ale or Railspur IPA.
+Take a seat with a view of the marina at Dockside Brewing Company, and enjoy a pint of their Pelican Bay Brown Ale or Railspur IPA.

 ❐ For a full listing of places to enjoy a meal on Granville Island, click here.